wzychla/OldMusicBox.ePUAP.Client/README.md

     - initial commit

 ## Roadmap

-* 0.3
-    - reading the artifact
-    - making the request to the Artifact endpoint

-* 0.4
-    - exchaning the artifact for the SAML2 token

 * 0.5
     - exchaning the SAML2 token's session index for user info by calling the `getTpUserInfo`